 Q: What time zone will it take place in?
 What if I am not in the timezone of the school?
 How will I access the lectures and my "pod"?

 A: We will have TA-facilitated pods accessible in real time from all timezones in the world.
-When you sign up and commit to attending the Interactive track you will be asked for your timezone so we can place you in a group that operates in your preferred timezone.
+When you sign up and commit to attending the course you will be asked for your timezone so we can place you in a group that operates in your preferred timezone.
 Lectures and tutorials will be pre-recorded with multiple live Q&A sessions spanning multiple timezones to give you a chance to ask questions to the instructors in a live setting.

 Q: Will the courses be in any languages other than English?

 A: The main language of instruction will be English, and all materials will be in English.
 In addition, many of our students will be grouped into pods where the TA and students all share another language.

 Q: How long can I access the lectures and materials after school?

 A: Everything will be freely available after school on Github and YouTube.
 Please see the 2021 Material of the Computational Neuroscience course [Link] and Deep Learning course [Link].